Anna Mazzotta: Career

 Mazzotta was born in Swindon, Wiltshire.
-She studied Fine Art at the Wimbledon College of Arts from 1989 to 1992, where she gained a First Class Honours Degree and afterwards, from 1992 to 1994, earned her Masters at the Royal College of Art under the tutelage of Paula Rego, John Bellany and Ken Kiff.
-Her work was included in the 1994 exhibition Five RCA Painters at the Paton Gallery.
+She studied Fine Art at the Wimbledon College of Arts, where she gained a First Class Honours Degree and afterwards, earned her Masters at the Royal College of Art under the tutelage of Paula Rego, John Bellany and Ken Kiff.
+Her work was included in the exhibition Five RCA Painters at the Paton Gallery.

 Critics note that her art has a depth of narrative that makes her work unique with a distinctive style that is instantly recognisable.
 Mazzotta's style imitates vaudeville entertainment.
 Her work has been inspired by expressionism, the city of Weimar, and cinema.
 She lives and works in Bristol and London, England.

 Mazzotta's solo exhibitions have been at Beaux Art in Bath, Gallery 19 in London, GX Gallery in London, Innocent Fine Art in Bristol, and A&D Gallery in London.
 She has done private commissions for Jane Fonda and Norman Cook.